 Frank Thomas was born in Greenough and grew up on his father's farm in Coorow.
 At the age of 21 he took to the bush and lived the life of a bushranger.
 He stole food, saddles and the best of horses from farms, houses, trains and railway stations.
 He was an accomplished rider and bushman who was capable of eluding police on their many attempts to capture him.

 Frank went on to become a convicted criminal and spent time at both the Geraldton Gaol and Fremantle Prison.
-However, is there another side to this story?
+However, is there another side to the story?

 The Artist - Di Taylor

-In 2017 and 2018 North Midlands Project and The Bank Gallery in Carnamah hosted Di Taylor, a leading Western Australian visual artist.
-During her residency Di created a series of artworks around the life and stories of local bushranger Frank Thomas.
+Over a period of five months in 2017, North Midlands Project and The Bank Gallery in Carnamah contracted Di Taylor, a leading Western Australian visual artist, for an artist residency to explore the life and stories of local bushranger Frank Thomas.